-- The Construction Compound shall support works to deliver the utility services construction in the MWC & YVW scope area (Figure 3, 4 and 5).
-The scope of work that the compound will support involves works associated with the realignment of MWC & YVW as it clashes with the proposed NEL Project reference design. - 2.
-These work activities and the corresponding environmental implications will be detailed in the Worksite Environmental Management Plan and general overview of the work activities are outlined below: - a.
-Excavation of launch and receival shafts for microtunneling operations, these shafts will be approximately 8 metres deep. - b.
-Installation of water pipelines featuring either a microtunnelling (under the Eastern Freeway) or open cut trenching installation methodology. - 3.
+The Construction Compound shall support works to deliver the utility services construction in the UE scope area (Figure 2).
+The scope of work that the compound will support involves works associated with the realignment of various UE assets that clashes with the proposed NEL Project reference design.

+- 2. These work activities and the corresponding environmental implications will be detailed in the Worksite Environmental Management Plan and general overview of the work activities are outlined below: - a.
+Excavation of launch and receival shafts for boring operations, these shafts will be approximately 4 and 10 metres deep. - b.
+Installation of electrical conduits featuring either a trenchless methodology (under the Eastern Freeway and Koonung Creek) or open cut trenching installation methodology. - 3.
 In general, the Construction Compound will be used for: - Amenities for personnel; including buildings for bathrooms, first aid and a meals/crib room - b.
 Management and supervision of works - c.
 Pre-start meetings - d.
-Storage of tools, equipment and non-hazardous substances within shipping containers, these will most likely be stored within the work area but has been included within the CCP as a contingency. - e.
-Hazardous substances will be stored within bunded shipping container compliant with AS 1940:2017, these will most likely be stored within the work area but has been included within the CCP as a contingency. - f.
-Storage of vehicles, plant, trucks, and construction materials - 4.
-Soil stockpiling and materials laydown will be required near the Construction Compound within the adjacent work area, and include clean fill soil, backfill sand, crushed rock and broader laydown of pipeline supplies.
+Storage of tools, equipment and non-hazardous substances within shipping containers - e.
+Hazardous substances will be stored within bunded shipping container compliant with AS 1940:2017 - f.
+Storage of vehicles, plant, trucks, and construction materials - g.
+Refuelling of generator - 4.
+Soil stockpiling and materials laydown will be required near the Construction Compound within the adjacent work area, and include clean fill soil, backfill sand, crushed rock and broader laydown of conduits and other supplies.
 The management of spoil will be conducted to meet the relevant regulatory requirements and elements of EPR reference CL1 Spoil Management Plan and SW5 Surface Water Management Plan.
-No contaminated spoil is expected to be stockpiled within the MWC & YVW Construction Compound, however if required, will be stored in accordance with the Spoil Management Plan.

-- 5. Refueling to be conducted with mini tanker trucks or approved refueling vehicles.
+No contaminated spoil is expected to be stockpiled within the UE Construction Compound, however if required, will be stored in accordance with the Spoil Management Plan. - 5.
+Refueling to be conducted with mini tanker trucks or approved refueling vehicles.
 Refuelling must not occur within 30m of a waterway as a result refueling to occur in the construction carpark and storage area, unless a specific risk assessment has deemed the risk can be managed.
-Eliminate ignition sources in vicinity of refuelling operations.
-Switch off engines of plant and vehicles before commencing refuelling.
+Eliminate ignition sources in vicinity of refueling operations.
+Switch off engines of plant and vehicles before commencing refueling.
 Spill kit to be located in carpark of the Compound.
 This is to ensure it is in close proximity to the refuelling operation. - 6.
 All haul roads are to be inspected to ensure that the dust suppression integrity is maintained.
 This is to be undertaken by the construction team throughout compound operation.
 Site access and egress to the Compound to have stabilised entry points such as rumble grids.